-The federal government has created several forms of financial relief for small businesses and nonprofits.
-One important federal program that your business may want to consider is the Paycheck Protection Program (the "PPP"), established by Section 1102 of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
-Volunteer lawyers from Lowenstein Sandler are helping under-resourced entrepreneurs and nonprofits apply for PPP loans.
+The federal government created several forms of financial relief for small businesses and nonprofits economically impacted by the coronavirus pandemic.
+One important federal program was the Paycheck Protection Program (the "PPP"), established by Section 1102 of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").

 The first wave of PPP funding was exhausted on April 16, 2020.
 The government approved \$310 billion of new funding for the PPP on April 24, 2020.
 On April 27, 2020, the SBA resumed accepting PPP applications from participating lenders.
-About one fifth of the second round of PPP funding is earmarked for smaller banks, smaller credit unions, and community financial institutions that provide financing to underserved and economically disadvantaged communities.
+About one fifth of the second round of PPP funding was earmarked for smaller banks, smaller credit unions, and community financial institutions that provide financing to underserved and economically disadvantaged communities.